What's the key to marriage success? I think this one thing my wife and I do has helped our marriage thrive.

 In September, we returned to St. Maarten aboard Royal Caribbean International Oasis of the Seas with 200 lbs of school supplies for the Oranje School.
 Here's the story of our journey back to the island.

 The "plot twist", if you will, is that we travel separately as well as together.

 TIME APART FROM EACH OTHER HELPS ME REALIZE WHAT I MISS ABOUT HER

 The big reveal of what has been our key to happiness in our marriage is actually spending time apart.

 As I write this, my wife is nearly 1,400 miles away from me, in fact.
 We live in Florida and she's been in Ohio for over a month.

 We met up for a week in the middle for a family trip, but for the most part I've been alone for over four weeks.
 We do this almost every year and it helps me to realize how much I miss her and appreciate her when she's gone.

 We have a family cruise planned for the month of September, so we'll have a chance to spend quality time together then.
-But for now, we're half a world away from each other.
+But for now, we're a seventeen hour drive away from each other.

 Will we always spend this much time apart?
 Maybe not.
 But I am pretty sure her summer trip without me has helped both of us appreciate each other even more when things return back to "normal".